-As parents, you and your partner (or co-parent) are responsible for addressing the "I hate my parents" claim logically rather than emotionally.
-If you have trouble with addressing the issue without feeling excess anger of your own, you might seek professional help in the form of a counselor that can walk you and your partner through exercises that help you to keep your cool.
+As parents, you and your partner (or co-parent) are responsible for addressing the "I hate you" claim logically rather than emotionally.
+In other words, don't say something like "I hate my kids!" ever.
+If you have trouble addressing the issue without feeling excess anger of your own, you might seek professional help in the form of a counselor who can walk you and your partner through exercises that help you keep your cool.

-Why Do Children Say, "I Hate My Parents?"
+Why Do Children Say They Hate Their Parents?

 There are a variety of explanations that shed light on a child's cruel words.
-Know that despite his or her claims made in the heat of the moment, your child does not truly hate you.
-In fact, he or she probably loves you more than anything else.
-There are a number of reasons that those words could have been uttered, none of which involve actual hate.
-Those reasons include difficulty dealing with emotions and simply trying to make you feel how he or she feels.
+Know that your child does not truly hate you despite their claims made in the heat of the moment.
+In fact, they probably love you more than anything else.
+There are several reasons that those words could have been uttered, none of which involve actual hate.
+Those reasons include difficulty dealing with emotions and simply trying to make you feel how they feels.

 In reality, emotions are a hard concept to tackle for young people.
 Even adults struggle with keeping their reactions to emotionally challenging situations within acceptable social standards.
 It is easy to get upset and say something that you don't actually mean.
 If adults make this mistake, how can we expect children not to?
 As parents, you are responsible for teaching your child how to avoid saying hurtful things.

 Your child might be feeling angry, sad, or hurt.
-However, they are not equipped with the necessary skills to tell you how they feel, so instead, they say, "I hate my parents!"
-It is a hurtful statement, but not one that holds a lot of meaning - at least, there is no meaning in the words themselves.
+However, they are not equipped with the necessary skills to tell you how they feel, so instead, they say they hate you.
+It is a hurtful statement, but not one that holds a lot of meaning - at least, there is no meaning in words themselves.

 Your reaction should not fall under the second reason why your child said those dreaded words.
 When your child says this phrase as an attempt to get you to feel like they feel, they are likely waiting for a certain reaction.
 The anger-fueled words might initially make you angry.
 Since this is what your child is likely looking for, it is best not to respond in this way.
 Responding properly is key to preventing the statement from being repeated in the future.
 You are setting an example with how you respond.